RafaGago/mini-async-log-c/readme.md

 `"hex 8 char width zero padded integer: {08x}"`

-`"0-padded integer to the digits that the datatype's max/min value has: {0W}"`
+`"0-padded integer to the digits that the datatype's max/min value has: {.w}"`

-`"0-padded hex integer to the datatype's nibble count: {0Nx}"`
+`"0-padded hex integer to the datatype's nibble count: {.wx}"`

 `"Escaped open brace: {{"`